chudnov/dqn-trader/README.md

 **To test the model performance on validation set**, run `python3 run.py --mode validate --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
 Test data portfolio value history at episode end would be saved to disk.

 **To test the model performance on test set**, run `python3 run.py --mode test --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
-Test data portfolio value history at episode end would be saved to disk.
+Validation data portfolio value history at episode end would be saved to disk.

 ### Visualize